bsrahmat/imclab/README.md

 ## iMCLab - PID-Based DC Motor Control Kit, Machine Learning and Internet of Things (IoT).

-The kit is suitable for research, lecturers, students, teachers and students of Electronics-Informatics Vocational Schools.
+The kit is suitable for researchers, lecturers, students, teachers and students of Electronics-Informatics Vocational Schools.

 iMCLab Smart Kits can be used for:
 - Microcontroller Programming Practice